 An accessible barrier-free shower pan can be combined with ceramic wall tiles for a beautiful custom shower that will accommodate someone in a wheelchair.
 It’s essentially a handicap accessible shower, but without the walls.

 See ADA and Accessible Shower Pans

 Bathroom Safety Grab Bars

-Grab bars are a great way to reduce falls and provide support in the bathroom.
+Grab bars are a great way to reduce falls and provide support in an accessible bathroom.
 Here are some tips on grab bar installation:

 - Install grab bars next to the toilet and in bathing areas.

 - Wall-mounted grab bars should be 1-1/4″ to 1-1/2″ in diameter.
 The space between the grab bar and wall should be 1-1/2″ to allow a firm grip.